Bedford, Nova Scotia: Traditions

-Bedford Days has occurred annually at the end of June and beginning of July for over 30 years.
+Bedford Days has occurred annually at the end of June and beginning of July for almost 50 years.
 Currently, most of the events take place at DeWolf Park.
 There is an opening celebration, a Canada Day celebration, free pancake-breakfast, dog show, Kids' Extravaganza, Kids' Triathlon, Movies in the Park, the Rubber Duck Dash, and the Scott Manor House Tea Party.

-The Light Up Bedford Parade is an annual parade that takes place on the Sunday following the Light Up Halifax Parade, which usually is mid-November.
+The Light Up Bedford Parade is an annual parade that has been held since 1998 and takes place on the Sunday following the Light Up Halifax Parade, which usually is mid-November.
 It runs along the Bedford Highway from Bedford Place Mall and ends at DeWolf Park.
 At the park there is Christmas carol singing, contests-and-prizes, and a hot chocolate stand.
 At the conclusion of the parade, a Christmas Tree is lit.
 In addition to bringing the community together to celebrate the beginning of the Christmas season, the parade serves as a fundraiser for the Turkey Club Society—which raises funds to ensure residents of Municipality of Halifax are able to provide a Christmas dinner for their families.

 Demographics

 Although a well-established community, Bedford has not had demographic information released from the 2006, 2011, 2016, and the 2021 Canadian Censuses.
-As of the 1996 Census, before the amalgamation of Halifax on 1 April 1996, the Town of Bedford had 13,638 people—a population density of 342 people per km2.

-Education

-Depending on where they live, students may attend the following schools in the Bedford area: